Journey of the Generations

 What actually happened?
 There are two possibilities.
 The first is that Abraham received his call in Ur.
 His father Terach then agreed to go with him, intending to accompany him to the land of Canaan, though he did not complete the journey, perhaps because of age.
 The second is that the call came to Abraham in Harran, in which case his father had already begun the journey on his own initiative by leaving Ur.
 Either way, the break between Abraham and his father was far less dramatic than we first thought.

-I have argued elsewhere (in my new book, Not in God’s Name), that biblical narrative is far more subtle than we usually take it to be.
+I have argued elsewhere that biblical narrative is far more subtle than we usually take it to be.
 It is deliberately written to be understood at different levels at different stages in our moral growth.
 There is a surface narrative.
 But there is also, often, a deeper story that we only come to notice and understand when we have reached a certain level of maturity (I call this the concealed counter-narrative).
 Genesis 11-12 is a classic example.

 When we are young we hear the enchanting – indeed empowering – story of Abraham breaking his father’s idols, with its message that a child can sometimes be right and a parent wrong, especially when it comes to spirituality and faith.
 Only much later in life do we hear the far deeper truth – hidden in the guise of a simple genealogy at the end of the previous parsha – that Abraham was actually completing a journey his father began.

 Indeed it is hard to imagine how it could have been otherwise.
-Abram – Abraham’s original name – means “mighty father”.
-Abraham himself was chosen “so that he will instruct his children and his household after him to keep the way of the Lord” (Gen. 18:19) – that is, he was chosen to be a model parent.
+Avram – Abraham’s original name – means “mighty father”.
+Abraham himself was chosen “so that he may direct his children and his household after him to keep the way of the Lord by doing what is right and just…” (Gen. 18:19) – that is, he was chosen to be a model parent.
 How could a child who rejected the way of his father become a father of children who would not reject his way in turn?
 It makes more sense to say that Terach already had doubts about idolatry and it was he who inspired Abraham to go further, spiritually and physically.
 Abraham continued a journey his father had begun, thereby helping Isaac and Jacob, his son and grandson, to chart their own ways of serving God – the same God but encountered in different ways.